-The cattleya group is known for large, showy and sometimes fragrant flowers.
+The cattleya group is known for large, showy, and sometimes fragrant flowers.
 Some of the most stunning orchids in cultivation are cattleyas, with huge flowers that can measure 8 inches across and come in a wide variety of colors and patterns.
 In the wild, there are several dozen species of cattleya, but it's unlikely you'll find any of these at local garden centers.
-Because of their ease of growth and sheer beauty, cattleyas are the most hybridized of all orchids, and there are thousands upon thousands of registered hybrids.
+Due to their ease of growth and sheer beauty, cattleyas are the most hybridized of all orchids, and there are thousands upon thousands of registered hybrids.

 When shopping for a cattleya, consider a clone awarded by the American Orchid Society.

 The cattleya orchids like bright light and will not flower without plenty of light.
 They can even be acclimated to some direct sunlight, although you should avoid direct summer sunlight.
 In the right light conditions, the leaves are apple green.
 Darker leaves can indicate too little light, while yellow or brown leaves can indicate too much direct sunlight.

 Watering Cattleya Orchids

 Cattleya is sympodial orchids that grow from an underground rhizome.
 They typically send up new pseudobulbs in the spring.
 Water heavily during the growing season, but do not allow them to sit in water.
 Cut water back when the flowers begin to emerge from their sheaths--water in these sheaths will rot the immature flowers.
 A well-watered cattleya will have fat lead pseudobulbs.

 During the growing season, fertilize with a weak orchid fertilizer weekly (weakly weekly, as the growers say).